 Analysis of this sort can reveal critical connections between root causes and non-value-added (NVA) activities.
 The impact of these often “invisible” factors — like company culture and unintuitive policies — may be visible only to the experienced staff since they’ve been affected by it for a decade or more.
 This technique aims to bring that visibility to the wider organization.

-If your organization has retained seasoned staff that knows your process thoroughly, experience analysis is absolutely pivotal to get durable results.
+If your organization has retained seasoned staff that knows your process thoroughly, experience analysis is pivotal to getting durable results.
 It also allows teams to retain this exclusive knowledge even after the experts leave the company.

 Consider experience analysis whether you’d like to support theories around your other analysis data or if you want to expand your process visibility.